agoncal/microprofile-jcache/setup/README.md

 ## Setup the Router

+For this sample, we use the [Ubiquiti EdgeRouter X](https://www.ubnt.com/edgemax/edgerouter-x/).
+It's a cheap router with a lot of features in it.
+Any other router should work just fine, but the instructions detailed here are for the EdgeRouter X.

 ### Reset to Factory Settings
 * Power on the Ubiquiti Router, place a paper clip or Pin into the hole on the back of the Router labeled Reset.
 * Hold paper clip or pin down for 10 to 15 seconds and release.
 * The Router will reboot on its own.
 Once the WLAN light stops blinking, the Router is reset.

 ### Connect to the Router
-* Plug your computer into eth0 on the router.
+* Plug your computer into `eth0` on the router.
-* Configure your computer to have the static IP and route.
+* Configure your computer to have the static IP (eg. `192.168.1.3`).
 The Router IP is `192.168.1.1`.

 ![Static IP](router-setup-01.png?raw=true)